 This new feature — the priority calculator — enables staff to rank each surgery according to chosen parameters including:

 - Procedure type

 - Original surgery date

 Based on the rankings of each parameter, the system calculates the overall priority level of the case.
 Then, reports can be run showing the top-priority surgeries.

 Kemuel Carey, Chief Operating Officer of Peninsula Orthopaedic Associates in Salisbury, MD shared his gratitude for Surgimate during the peak of COVID-19, “Surgimate Practice has been a real blessing for us during this COVID-19 crisis.
 It’s allowed us to quickly understand our surgical volume by surgeon and facility and gives us the ability to reboot quickly.
 I feel confident that we’re ready to go when we get the ‘green light’ for elective surgery.
 So thank you Surgimate!”

 Moving On Up

-As if rescheduling hundreds of surgeries wasn’t complicated enough, some rescheduled surgeries were also being canceled at the last minute if patients didn’t get Covid tests in time or tested positive with Covid-19 right before surgery.
-Rather than add more stress to already overburdened schedulers, Surgimate added yet another new feature – the move-up feature.
+As if rescheduling hundreds of surgeries wasn’t complicated enough, some rescheduled surgeries were also being canceled at the last minute if patients didn’t get Covid tests in time or tested positive for COVID-19 right before surgery.
+Rather than add more stress to already overburdened schedulers, Surgimate added yet another new feature — the move-up feature.

 Getting Through This Together